444sofiane/DBeaverWorkshop/README.md

-# Workshop: Importing Data into SampleData Database using DBeaver
+# Workshop: Importing Data into Sales Database using DBeaver

-This workshop guides you through creating a database named "SampleData" and importing provided data using DBeaver, a universal database tool.
+This workshop guides you through creating a database named "Sales" and importing provided data using DBeaver, a universal database tool.

 ### Part 0: Installing DBeaver